slaiff/CS457-ShadersSphere/README.md

 # CS457-ShadersSphere
-Intro program to shaders, incorporates elliptical blended-edged dots.
+Intro program to computer graphics shaders!
+Incorporates elliptical blended-edged dots upon a sphere.
-This program requires GLman utility, 'proj1.glib' includes all parameters for GLman.
+This program requires the GLman utility, 'proj1.glib' includes all parameters for GLman.
+GLman allows for dynamic control over several parameters of the shaders program.